 Getting To and From the Nairobi and Mombasa Stations

 My Uber ride to the station cost me 1140 ksh.
-When I arrived in Mombasa, I got on a bus that cost 400 ksh to my accommodation for the night.
-The same trip cost my friends 860ksh via Uber.
-So if you’re travelling in a group and splitting the costs, Uber or a hired bus service might be a better option.
+When I arrived in Mombasa, I got on a bus that cost 400 ksh for my accommodation for the night.
+My friends paid 860ksh via Uber for the same trip.
+So if you’re travelling in a group and splitting the costs, Uber or a hired bus service would be a better option.

 The Mombasa Terminus is located in the Miritini area of Mombasa County.
 From the Likoni Ferry station, it takes about 35 minutes (without traffic) to get there.
 Our Uber ride cost us 950ksh.
 Split among 3 people, it was within the range of a matatu ride per person.

 Back in Nairobi, there was an option to use the commuter train into the city’s Central Business District for 50ksh. we opted for a Uber ride instead.

 How Long Does SGR Take From Nairobi to Mombasa?

-The entire journey on the express train takes 5hours.
-The train leaves Nairobi (and Mombasa) at 3 pm and arrives at about 8 pm.
+The entire journey on the express train takes a little over five hours.
+The train leaves Nairobi (and Mombasa) at 3 pm and arrives at about 8 pm (8:18 pm from February 2023).
 Personally, I found the journey very pleasant and relaxing.
 I also got the chance to enjoy a ‘free safari’.

 As we passed through Tsavo National Park, I saw several herds of the famous ‘Red elephants’ of Tsavo, giraffes, zebras, gazelles and impalas.
 My messages to Aina, whom I travelled with were filled with ‘More Elephants!
 Giraffes!
 More Giraffes!’
 It was all very exciting!

 Nairobi to Mombasa Train – First Impressions and Review

 The SGR service is as standard as train services get.
 My first impressions were excellent!
-The termini buildings and platforms are beautiful, exits and entrances well labelled and staff were courteous.
+The termini buildings and platforms are beautiful, exits and entrances are well labelled and the staff were courteous.